eisenerz108/aman-gis-cquest-challenge/README.md

 ### **Data Information** :

-* The Data has been taken from Natural Resources Conservation Service Soils (United States Department of Agriculture) - You can click [here](https://www.nrcs.usda.gov/wps/portal/nrcs/detail/soils/survey/?cid=nrcs142p2_054164#data_tables)
+* The Data has been taken from Natural Resources Conservation Service Soils (United States Department of Agriculture)[[1]] (#1)
 * Data Description
   * `RaCA_data_columns_expl` - This data gives the information about the columns of the general location and pedons dataset and most importantly the breakdown of the RaCA side ID code
   * `RaCA_general_location` - This data gives the coordinates of the RCA Site IDs.
   * `RaCA_samples` - This data contains all the samples of the pedons of each RCA site id with the soil properties in it.
   * `RaCA_SOC_pedons` - This data contains the information of pedons and number of samples which were taken from each pedon.
 * `Pedons` - Pedons are three-dimensional bodies of soil with lateral dimensions large enough to permit the study of horizon shapes and relations.
-Here a three-dimensional sample of a soil just large enough to show the characteristics of all its horizons.
-Reference was taken from [here](https://www.sciencedirect.com/topics/earth-and-planetary-sciences/pedon)
+Here a three-dimensional sample of a soil just large enough to show the characteristics of all its horizons.[[2]](#2)
 * `SOC` - Soil Organic Carbon, read more here - Soil organic carbon (SOC) refers only to the carbon component of organic compounds.
-Soil organic matter (SOM) is difficult to measure directly, so laboratories tend to measure and report SOC.
-Reference was taken from [here](https://www.agric.wa.gov.au/measuring-and-assessing-soils/what-soil-organic-carbon#:~:text=Soil%20organic%20carbon%20(SOC)%20refers,to%20measure%20and%20report%20SOC.)
+Soil organic matter (SOM) is difficult to measure directly, so laboratories tend to measure and report SOC. [[3]](#3)
 <p align="center">
   <img src="https://user-images.githubusercontent.com/75158219/131504716-c6b425c1-a4d5-45e0-aaed-e0eccaabe252.png" alt="Sublime's custom image"/>
 </p>